maddran/NewsNet/readme.md

 ### Step 1.
 Clone the NewsNet repository and install requirements

-Run the following command on your machine to clone
+Open a Terminal window, navigate to an approriate directory, and run the following command on your machine to clone the NewsNet repository:

 `git clone https://github.com/maddran/newsnet`

+Move into the newly created 'newsnet' directory:

+`cd newsnet`

+Install the required modules listed in `requirements.txt`. **Note:** this could take several minutes depending on your network connection:

+`pip install -q --upgrade --user -r requirements.txt`

+### Step 2.
+Define source list and get article URLs